Webmin: History

 Webmin, developed by Jamie Cameron, was first released as version 0.1 in October 1997.
 It was initially created while Cameron was administering a DNS server and needed a user-friendly interface that would allow users to modify DNS records without granting them root access to the server.
 Over time, various themes, a dashboard that displays CPU, RAM, and disk space usage with visual gauges, and a sidebar with a search function were also added.

 Financial support for the Webmin project came from the Linux distribution companies Caldera and MSC Linux, as well as many user contributions of code patches, hundreds of modules, language translations, and user suggestions.

-In 2019, a backdoor was discovered which would allow a remote attacker to execute malicious commands with root privileges on the machine running Webmin.
-This backdoor exploit was present on versions 1.882-1.921, when a network admin would enable the password expiration policy.
-Developers of Webmin believed that the backdoor being introduced was the result of a malicious injection to the code via the online source code repository SourceForge.
+In 2019, a backdoor was discovered (CVE-2019-15231) which would allow a remote attacker to execute malicious commands with root privileges on the machine running Webmin.
+This backdoor exploit was present on versions 1.882-1.921, when a network admin would enable the password expiration policy. the problem was rectified in August 2019.

 Since its release, the Webmin user interface, its appearance, and its many features have changed dramatically using code that has been completely rewritten over the subsequent versions.
 This includes the overhaul brought by Webmin 2.0, which enforced strict HTTP Strict Transport Security policy for SSL, and gave options to users upgrading from older versions.